Demo · Build · Transform · Enjoy

 Enlarging the dining room entryway increased the sense of space from the living room to the kitchen.

-This bathroom, visible from the entryway of the home, needed to be visually appealing.
+This bathroom, visible from the home’s entryway, needed to be visually appealing.
 Swapping the bulky vanity for a pedestal sink and adding modern updates, contrasting paint, tile, and fixture choices achieved the desired effect.

 The pantry’s sleek new doors and gold hardware match the cabinet facing of the fridge in its new location.